Daniel-KM/Omeka-plugin-FileModify/README.md

 Summary
 -------

-This plugin allows to modify (convert, compress, watermark, rename or any other command) uploaded file before saving it in archive folder and before creating metadata in Omeka database.
+This plugin for [Omeka] allows to modify (convert, compress, watermark, rename or any other command) uploaded file before saving it in archive folder and before creating metadata in Omeka database.

-Renaming requires Archive Repertory plugin and the "keep original filename" parameter set.
-Files imported via the user interface (add content) are not renamed.
+The example process adds a watermark to each uploaded image.

-For more information on Omeka, see [Omeka][1].
+Renaming requires [Archive Repertory] plugin.

 Installation